ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 We see that all three RAs really need an ON 1 shift, but we give it to Kenobi since the number is the lowest.
 We then give Frodo an ON 2 shift since that is the next best shift we can assign to him.
 We are then forced to give Ash the ON 3 shift even though it doesn't really help his distribution.
 But since Ash's distribution is now more uneven, when it comes time to again assign him a shift, his difference numbers will indicate a greater need for an ON 1 shift than other RAs.

+<a name="back"></a>

+# Looking Back to Optimize Forward

+Let's say we use our schedule for the first 27 days of the year and get a nice optimized schedule as balanced as possible.
+We say "as possible" since there are somethings that just cannot be perfectly balanced.
+A prime example is the number of ON shifts per RA.
+We said that we can get the difference in ON shifts down to 1, but we physically cannot assign every RA the same number of ON shifts because we cannot have fractional shifts.

+Now, let's say that at the end of our 27 days, we want to make a schedule for another 27 days.
+If we ignore the past and pretend like we are starting fresh, we will definitely introduce biases and inequalities for some RAs.
+Take the following case.
+Assume Mickey was assigned 4 ON shifts in the first scheduling period, while Ross was assigned only 3.
+This is acceptable since we allow the number of ON shifts to be off by one.
+It would be unfair though if in the second scheduling period, we again assigned Mickey 4 ON shifts and Ross 3 ON shifts.

+It is thus very important to keep some record of the past including how many ON shifts each RA has going into a new scheduling period, how many IN shifts they have, and what kind of ON shifts they have.
+We can use this history to correct for previously inevitable inequalities.